nsx31/java-notes/OOPS.md

     }
 }
 ```
-- although child class includes all of the members of parent class but it cannot inherit those members which are set to **private** in parent class.
+- Although child class includes all of the members of parent class but it cannot inherit those members which are set to **private** in parent class.

 ## 09 Calling constructor of parent class from child class :
-- to call constructor of parent class from the child class, we use **super()**.
+- To call constructor of parent class from the child class, we use **super()**.
 ```java
 // parent
 class Student {